abetusk/dev/projects/laser-spike/laser-spike.md

 is best.
 Once the wires have been spliced together, add a drop of flux and solder them together, making sure to put the heat tube on before soldering.
-Give the connection a yank to make sure the joint is good, resoldering if necessary.
+Give the connection a yank to make sure the joint is good, re-soldering if necessary.

-Once the eonnector is soldered on, move the heat tubing over the exposed joint and use the heat gun to shrink the heat tubing in place.
+Once the connector is soldered on, move the heat tubing over the exposed joint and use the heat gun to shrink the heat tubing in place.

 I've found the cabling to be a bit loose, so I put a few cable ties